How Sour is Your Sour Beer?

 P1080836Placed perfectly between Orange County and San Diego, Bagby Beer Company opened it’s doors 2014.
 Expecting a small brewpub, I was shocked to see they converted a car dealership to an expansive maze of bars, indoor/outdoor seating and open air indoor halls.
 A short walk from the train station and the beach, Bagby Beer Company makes a great stop for a South OC crawl around San Clemente, lunch on the way down to San Diego, or a late night stop on the way back up.

 The beer?
 I sampled twelve house beers with a wide spectrum of west coast, Belgian and British styles.
-All beers presented were unique with varying yeast, body, color and bitterness profiles.
-One common thread was a high ester profile across the beers.
-Guest taps are also available with many great choices.

 The food?
 Moderately priced, fresh and something for everyone, including the foodiest of foodies.